lucas-araujo-costa/data-v/README.md

 ## Project

-DATA-V is an web application developed with ReactJS and Tailwind CSS.
+DATA-V is an web application developed with React, TypeScript and Tailwind CSS.

 - [Demo link](#)